asyncapi/website/content/blog/automated-releases.md

 There are two workflows designed here.

-The first workflow, release, react to changes in the release branch (`master` in this case) and decides if release should be triggered, and triggers it.
+The first workflow reacts to changes in the release branch (`master` in this case) and decides if release should be triggered, and triggers it.
 The last step of the workflow is a pull request creation with changes in `package.json`.
 Why changes are not committed directly to the release branch? because in the majority of cases people, like we in AsyncAPI, use branch protection rules and do not allow direct commits to release branches.

 The second workflow is just for handling changes in `package.json`.
-To fulfill branch protection settings, we heed to auto-approve the pull request and then we can automatically merge it.
+To fulfill branch protection settings, we had to auto-approve the pull request so we can automatically merge it.

 You can extend this workflow with additional steps, like:

 * Integration testing
 * Deployment
 * Notifications